-The Assessment, Accountability, and Program Evaluation (AAPE) Department provides direction, coordination, and assistance to schools in carrying out a District Title I program for disadvantaged students.
+The Educational Services Department provides direction, coordination, and assistance to schools in carrying out a District Title I program for disadvantaged students.
 These include areas of program development, School Plan Review, management, legal compliance, evaluation, fiscal accounting, staff development, and community advisory processes, as well as responsibility for District and state required reports and documents.
-The Director and teacher specialists provide technical assistance for schools.